- Topaz Camp

 - Digital Archive

 The Topaz Museum Board received a Japanese American Confinement Sites grant to manufacture and install the permanent exhibits for the Topaz Museum which is located at 55 West Main in Delta, Utah, 16 miles from the original site of Topaz.
 Photographs, artifacts, and displays depicting the Topaz internment experience will inform and educate visitors.
-Further, it is hoped that former internees and their families will experience a strong emotional connection to the Museum and will be able to take comfort in the fact that the hardships they endured will not be forgotten.
+Further, former internees will take comfort in the fact that the hardships they endured will not be forgotten.

 Topaz Museum and Education Center Naming Opportunities

 Your name, or the name of a loved one, can forever be part of the new Topaz Museum.
 In recognition of your commitment to the history of Topaz or to honor former internees, we offer these suggested donations.
 Please consider one of the following permanent naming opportunities in the Topaz Museum as well as your name on our donor wall.

 Full Museum $500,000